FedST: Secure Federated Shapelet Transformation for Time Series Classification

-To realize $\boldsymbol{\mathcal{F}_{FedSS}}$ under the security defined in Definition~\ref{definition:security}, a straightforward thought is to {design security protocols by extending the centralized method to the FL setting using MPC.} Following this, we present \textbf{$\boldsymbol{\Pi_{FedSS-B}}$} (Section~\ref{protocol_description}), the protocol that achieves our basic idea.
-We show the protocol is \textit{secure} and \textit{effective} (Section~\ref{protocol_discussion}), but we identify that {it suffers from \textit{low efficiency} due to the high communication overhead incurred by MPC and the failure of the pruning techniques due to the security issue (Section~\ref{protocol_bottleneck}).} To tackle this issue, we propose \textit{secure acceleration techniques tailored for the FL setting} that dramatically boost the protocol efficiency by reducing the communication cost of the two bottlenecked processes of $\Pi_{FedSS-B}$, i.e., the \textit{distance computation (Section~\ref{Distance_Acceleration})} and the \textit{quality measurement (Section~\ref{measurement_acceleration})}.
-Experiment results show that each of these techniques is \textit{individually effective} and they together contribute to \textbf{three orders of magnitude of speedup} (Section~\ref{exp:efficiency}).
+To realize ${\mathcal{F}_{FedSS}}$ under the security defined in Definition~\ref{definition:security}, a straightforward thought is to design security protocols by extending the centralized method to the FL setting using MPC.
+Following this, we present \textbf{${\Pi_{FedSS-B}}$} (Sec.~\ref{protocol_description}), the protocol that achieves our basic idea.
+We show \zyw{that} the protocol is \textit{secure} and \textit{effective} (Sec.~\ref{protocol_discussion}), but we identify that {it suffers from \textit{low efficiency} due to the high communication overhead incurred by MPC and the failure of the pruning techniques due to the security issue (Sec.~\ref{protocol_bottleneck}).}

+To tackle the efficiency issue, we propose \textit{secure acceleration techniques tailored for the FL setting} that dramatically boost the protocol efficiency by optimizing the two bottlenecked processes of $\Pi_{FedSS-B}$, i.e., the \textit{distance computation} (Sec.~\ref{Distance_Acceleration}) and the \textit{quality measurement} (Sec.~\ref{measurement_acceleration}). \zyw{Experimental} results show that each of these techniques is \textit{individually effective} and they together contribute to \textbf{three orders of magnitude of speedup} (Sec.~\ref{exp:efficiency}).

+Besides, since the evaluation of each shapelet candidate is in a randomized order and independent \zyw{of} the others, FedSS can perform in an anytime fashion~\cite{bagnall2020tale,gordon2012fast}.
+That is, the user announces a time contract, so that the evaluation stops once the running time exceeds the contract, and only the assessed candidates are considered in the following steps.
+Since this strategy relies only on the publicly available running time, it is feasible in the FL setting~\cite{fedtsc} to flexibly balance the accuracy and efficiency.
+We verify this issue in Sec.~\ref{exp:flexibility}.

-\section{Basic protocol $\Pi_{FedSS-B}$}
+\section{Basic Protocol $\Pi_{FedSS-B}$}

-We now introduce the basic protocol $\Pi_{FedSS-B}$, which is adapted from the centralized shapelet search using MPC to achieve privacy protection (Section~\ref{protocol_description}).
-We discuss the protocol in terms of security, effectiveness, and efficiency in Section~\ref{protocol_discussion}, and analyze the bottlenecks of the protocol in Section~\ref{protocol_bottleneck}.
+We now introduce the basic protocol $\Pi_{FedSS-B}$, which is extended from the centralized shapelet search using MPC to protect the intermediate information (Sec.~\ref{protocol_description}).
+We discuss the protocol in terms of security, effectiveness and efficiency in Sec.~\ref{protocol_discussion}, and analyze the bottlenecks of the protocol in Sec.~\ref{protocol_bottleneck}.